abaya7721/JavaConsoleAppInventoryManager/README.md

 	-quanity: int

 ##### Annotations -
+	@Entity
-	@Entity for the Product class to make accessible and manageable by the repository.
+ 	Used for the Product class to make accessible and manageable by the repository.
 Specifies the domain type.
+ 	@Id
- 	@Id for the int productId property which determines the entity identity type.
+  	Used for the int productId property which determines the entity identity type.

 ## Data Access
 #### ProductRepository